Caounee/skleptest/README.md

 * <b> product sorting </b>
 * <b> product pages </b> - product descriptions, photos
 * <b> search </b> - checking the search function

+#### Evaluation:

+* The <b> homepage </b> is easy to use and friendly for users.
+However, there are some problems that affect the overall rating of the application.
+Some issues make it harder to shop, and the lack of product pictures means we don't know what the product looks like, so we won't buy it.
+Some links don't work.
+* Not all <b> menu </b> cards contain the right things on the page.
+When you look through the menu, it's easy to notice many mistakes.
+* There are problems with managing products in the <b> shopping cart </b>.
+The checkout page is confusing for the user.
+* The <b> user account </b> page is hard to understand.
+You can't manage your account.
+* The <b> product sorting </b> by price doesn't work.
+* On the <b> product pages </b>, some of them don't have pictures, and the buttons for looking at pictures don't work.
+Besides a few mistakes, the product page looks nice.
+* The <b> search </b> function has a few visual errors.

 ## :sparkles: Bugs: